HussainAther/HussainAther/README.md

 * 🔍 **Deep tech R\&D**: Patents, peer-reviewed publications, and open-source frameworks for imaging, simulation, and learning tools.
 * 💼 **Founder energy**: As co-founder of **Janus Sphere Innovations**, I lead R\&D for programmable imaging systems that aim to revolutionize early-stage cancer detection and more.

+Absolutely — here’s a section you can **add to your GitHub README** to highlight your experience and future vision with **RBYRCT**:

+---

+## 🧠 RBYRCT: Imaging Innovation Across Disciplines

+**RBYRCT (Ray-by-Ray Computed Tomography)** is a cross-domain imaging innovation I've actively contributed to — a novel algorithmic and conceptual framework for reconstructing high-fidelity internal structure images across medicine, industry, and beyond.

+### 🚀 Key Contributions

+* Developed and refined **multiplicative algebraic reconstruction techniques (MART)** tailored for low-dose, high-resolution imaging.
+* Integrated **Wu-style anti-aliasing methods** to enhance clarity and resolution while minimizing computational noise.
+* Participated in hardware prototyping discussions involving steerable ray emitters and **Janus sphere deflection systems**.
+* Applied RBYRCT to simulate **quantum-level photon control**, setting groundwork for photon-based imaging systems in quantum computing.

+### 🔬 Use Cases Explored

+* **Medical Imaging**: Low-dose CT, portable surgical devices, breast cancer early screening.
+* **Industrial Inspection**: Non-destructive testing (pipelines, turbine blades, etc.).
+* **Astronomy**: Photon pathway reconstructions for dark matter tracking.
+* **Cultural Heritage**: Non-invasive analysis of ancient artifacts and art.
+* **AI Integration**: Providing ultra-high-quality training sets for edge-case detection models.

+### 🛤️ What's Next: A Vision for Expansion

+I’m actively exploring:

+* **Patent strategy** across modular RBYRCT components.
+* **Domain-specific spin-offs** in bioimaging, AI input refinement, and mobile diagnostics.
+* **Collaborations** with physics labs, health-tech startups, and research institutions to evolve RBYRCT into a multi-disciplinary, globally-impacting imaging ecosystem.
+* Building an ecosystem of tools, protocols, and algorithms that make **cutting-edge reconstruction scalable and open to other developers**.

+### 📚 Long-Term Goal

+To make RBYRCT the **Linux of imaging** — adaptable, open-source friendly, and foundational to the next generation of image-based research and diagnostics.

 ---

 ## 🚀 What I’m Working On